deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 ![](charts/charts_26_0.png "🔼 Figure 4: Convergence of EvoPress for unstructured sparsity (left) and quantization (right) for different fitness functions.")

-> 🔼 The chart displays the convergence of EvoPress for unstructured sparsity and quantization using two different fitness functions (perplexity and KL-divergence).
+> 🔼 The chart displays the convergence of EvoPress for unstructured sparsity and quantization using different fitness functions (perplexity and KL-divergence).
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Convergence of EvoPress for unstructured sparsity (left) and quantization (right) for different fitness functions.